k8gb-io/k8gb/docs/blog/posts/k8gb-local-setup-beginners-guide.md

 <!-- more -->

-## Why Does the Local Setup Feel Like a Lot?
+## Why the Local Setup Needs a Mental Model First

 Before we get into the actual setup, let me explain what's actually happening.
-This context makes everything else much easier to follow.
+This context makes everything else click.

-When you run k8gb locally, you're not just spinning up one Kubernetes cluster.
-You're spinning up **three separate clusters**:
+When you run k8gb locally, you're spinning up **three separate clusters**:

 - `test-gslb1` — your first Kubernetes cluster (tagged as `eu` region)
 - `test-gslb2` — your second Kubernetes cluster (tagged as `us` region)
 - `edgedns` — a special cluster that runs a DNS server (BIND) acting as your "global" DNS

-This is what makes k8gb feel complex at first.
 You're simulating a real-world multi-region setup on your laptop.
-Once that clicks, everything else starts to make sense.
+Once that model clicks, the rest of the setup is straightforward.

 Here's the mental model: